neelchauhan/mpd-x/docs/mpd30.md

 **internal (ng_bpf/ng_car)**

-:   Mpd can create complex per-interface traffic filtering/limiting
+:   mpdx can create complex per-interface traffic filtering/limiting
     engines inside netgraph when it is requested by mpd-filter and mpd-limit RADIUS attributes.